freelancing-mistakes

 For some freelancers, an Excel sheet and a receipt envelope will suffice.

-You could also use Refrens as an independent worker to keep track of your invoices, quotations, and proforma invoice.
+You could also use Refrens as an independent worker to keep track of your invoices, quotations, and proforma invoices.

 1. Only making short-term plans